 Yes, E2 visa holders are allowed to buy properties in the US and own properties in the country.

-Can my wife work on E2 visa?
+Can my wife work on an E2 visa?

-Yes, the spouse of an E2 Visa Holder is eligible to apply for work authorization (EAD).
+Yes, the spouse of an E2 Visa holder is eligible to apply for work authorization (EAD).
 Once work authorization is approved, the spouse may apply for a Social Security Number (SSN).